Disinfectant Cleaner Options for

-For wiping up crumbs and daily spills, just hot water will do along with a daily clean with a stone cleaner that won't leave a film.
+For wiping up crumbs and daily spills, just hot water will do along with a daily clean with a natural stone cleaner that won't leave a film.

 If you do create a real mess, then washing with soap and water a couple of times will go a long way toward sanitizing marble.

 Hydrogen peroxide, Bleach & Vinegar